 PREPARED STATEMENT OF HON.
-BRIAN SCHATZ, U.S. SENATOR FROM HAWAII
+BRIAN SCHATZ, U.S. SENATOR FROM HAWAII the United States of America.

 I want to thank the Chair for holding this important hearing today.
 I look forward to working with you, Senator Cantwell, and with Senator Barrasso, and the other members of the Committee, with the same spirit of cooperation that characterized the work of two former Chairs and long-serving members of this Committee: Senator Inouye and Senator Akaka.